 4) The fourth saying Jesus spoke was, "'Eloi, Eloi, lama sabachthani?' - which means, 'My God, my God, why have you forsaken me?"'
 (Matthew 27:46; Mark 15:34).
 The question arises, if Jesus had never sinned as the Scriptures teach, and that He was totally pure and innocent of all charges of blasphemy brought against Him, why would Christ feel forsaken of God near the hour of His death?

-Speaking about the Lord Jesus being our substitutionary sacrifice, Paul the apostle wrote: “He made Him who knew no sin to be sin on our behalf, that we might become the righteousness of God in Him” (2 Corinthians 5:21).
+Speaking about the Lord Jesus being our substitutionary sacrifice, Paul wrote: “He made Him who knew no sin to be sin on our behalf, that we might become the righteousness of God in Him” (2 Corinthians 5:21Emphasis mine).
 Just as the high priest, on the Day of Atonement (Leviticus 16), laid his hands on a sacrificial animal to make atonement for sin, praying the transference of the sins of the nation to the animal, so now God transferred the sin of the world to Jesus.
 The Lord became the sin-bearer for the whole human race.
 Scripture tells us that God is too pure to look upon evil (Habakkuk 1:13), so for the first time in eternity, fellowship between the Son of God and the Father was broken as the Father turned away from Christ.
 Christ came to be the Lamb of God that takes away the sin of the world.
 As death drew near, Jesus spoke for the fifth time:

 5) “I am thirsty” (John 19:28).

 King David, in a prophetic psalm about the crucifixion, spoke of Christ’s body being pierced and shutting down; he wrote: “My mouth is dried up like a potsherd, and my tongue sticks to the roof of my mouth; you lay me in the dust of death” (Psalm 22:15).
 The tongue of the Lord Jesus was sticking to the top of His mouth, that being a normal process of crucifixion.
 The Lord had now drunk the cup of God's judgment to the full (Luke 22:42), so he looked for some relief to be able to shout His next words of victory.
-This time there was no myrrh, no narcotic; it was sour wine on a sponge that was lifted to His mouth.
+This time there was no myrrh, no narcotic offered Him (which He refused); it was sour wine on a sponge that was lifted to His mouth.
 "A jar of wine vinegar was there, so they soaked a sponge in it, put the sponge on a stalk of the hyssop plant, and lifted it to Jesus' lips (John 19:29).

 Taken from the series on the Gospel of Luke, Study 63.
 The Crucifixion of Christ